 The word ligamentous refers to the “ligaments.”
-Ligaments are the strong connective tissue that hold the cervical spine bones in place.
-“Ligamentous upper cervical instability” refers to damaged, weakened, loose or “lax” ligaments in the C1-C2 region that are no longer strong enough to prevent the upper cervical vertebrae from wandering out of position.
-“Ligamentous cervical instability” refers to damaged, weakened, loose or “lax” ligaments in the C3-C7 region that are no longer strong enough to prevent the cervical vertebrae from wandering out of position.
+Ligaments are the strong connective tissue that holds the cervical spine bones in place.
+“Ligamentous upper cervical instability” refers to damaged, weakened, loose, or “lax” ligaments in the C1-C2 region that are no longer strong enough to prevent the upper cervical vertebrae from wandering out of position.
+“Ligamentous cervical instability” refers to damaged, weakened, loose, or “lax” ligaments in the C3-C7 region that are no longer strong enough to prevent the cervical vertebrae from wandering out of position.
 When the ligaments are no longer strong enough to prevent the bones from sliding on top of each other, the ligaments can then be seen as the main culprit of nerve impingement, herniation of discs, arterial and vein compression, and other challenges that lead to the symptoms and conditions of the neurologic and neurologic-type symptoms that many people we see with a long history of neck problems suffer from.

 In our opinion, cervical instability, especially ligamentous upper cervical instability, is the missing structural cause and/or co-morbidity for many chronic disabling symptoms and diagnoses.

 The degenerative, acute, and hereditary factors in ligament injury.